ma-al/bluemix-buildpack-meteor/README.md

     - MongoLab-4d
   instances: 1
 ```
-* Create .cfignore to exclude the path 'local' to be uploaded
+* Create `.cfignore` to exclude the path `local` (contains the compiled Meteor application) to be uploaded
 ```
 .meteor/local
 ```
-* In testmeteor/.meteor folder, open the platforms file then remove the ios and android entries (if there exist)
+* In `testmeteor/.meteor` folder, open the platforms file then remove the ios and android entries (if there exist)

-* Under testmeter, Run
+* Under `testmeteor`, execute the following command:
 ```
 cf push